 Continued support of the adolescent mother will help her maintain breastfeeding.
 It is also important to help create environments suitable for her success in breastfeeding.
 The physician may need to advocate on the mother’s behalf at school or work to provide time for breastfeeding and pumping.
 In addition, anticipatory guidance about her baby’s growth and development, as well as ongoing parenting education, will help the mother and her family to maintain breastfeeding as part of her lifestyle.

-Ethnic subgroups within our society also face significant obstacles to breastfeeding even when economics is not a factor.
+Ethnic subgroups within U.S. society also face significant obstacles to breastfeeding, even when economics is not a factor.
 First-generation immigrants from countries where breastfeeding is the norm are more likely to breastfeed than are second- and later-generation women.
-This may be because of convenience, belief in modern food technology, and attempts to acculturate into a society where bottle-feeding is perceived to be the norm.131 Thus, breastfeeding role models are lost with successive generations.
+This may be because of convenience, belief in modern food technology, and attempts to acculturate into a society where bottle-feeding is perceived to be the norm.
+Thus, breastfeeding role models are lost with successive generations.
 Additionally, accurate breastfeeding information is less available in languages of smaller ethnic minorities.
-Few lactation consultants or other health care personnel are equipped to help women who speak languages other than English or Spanish.
-Some ethnic and cultural groups are under-represented in the lactation consultant field.
-Many cultures also have unique beliefs about lactation, including rituals regarding milk production, concerns about colostrum, sexual taboos, and beliefs about wet-nursing.131 These beliefs need to be taken into account when counseling about the lactation process.
+Few lactation consultants or other health care professionals are equipped to help women who speak languages other than English or Spanish.
+Some ethnic and cultural groups are underrepresented in the lactation consultant field.
+Many cultures also have unique beliefs about lactation, including rituals regarding milk production, concerns about colostrum, sexual taboos, and beliefs about wet-nursing.118 These beliefs need to be taken into account when counseling patients about the lactation process.